telerik/blazor-ui/grid/datasourcerequest-on-server/WebApiFromServerApp/readme.md

 * Due to the behaviors described above, it is important to specify the deserialization options in the blazor app service to ignore casing - the API returns, by default, the field names in camelCase, as opposed to the PascalCase expected in C#.
 This can break the deserialization of the list of the data.

 In this sample, both apps start up immediately for brevity.
 It is expected that you see two browser tabs open when you run the solution and that the one calling the WebAPI will be empty - it does not have a Get action.
 If both projects don't start on their own, start the WebAPI project yourself so the Blazor app can call it.
+You can do this by right-clicking on the solution within the Solution Explorer, selecting _Properties_ and choose _Configure Startup Projects_.
+Enable _Multiple startup projects_ and set the _Action_ to _Start_ to both _SampleWebApi_ and _WebApiFromServerApp_ projects.